kubeshop/testkube/docs/cli/testkube_completion_bash.md

 ## testkube completion bash

-generate the autocompletion script for bash
+generate the autocompletion test for bash

 ### Synopsis

-Generate the autocompletion script for the bash shell.
+Generate the autocompletion test for the bash shell.

-This script depends on the 'bash-completion' package.
+This test depends on the 'bash-completion' package.
 If it is not installed already, you can install it via your OS's package manager.

 To load completions in your current shell session: